ceyxasm/ceyxasm.github.io/_tabs/about.md

 order: 4
 ---

-Hello there! 👋 I'm **Abu Shahid**, a Computer Science and Engineering graduate with a sharp interest in Artificial Intelligence, Physics, Cybersecurity, and Arts.
+Hello there! 👋 I'm **Abu Shahid**, a Computer Science and Engineering graduate with a sharp interest in Artificial Intelligence, Physics, and Arts.

 As a kid, I wanted to do everything *except* engineering.
 Through some not-so-terrible developments, here I am!
 This is my story - what began in front of a PC in Lucknow is now cruising everywhere on the web.